jackie1santana/Covid-19-Reports-Api-Vue/README.md

+# Technologies Used
+* Vue.js Framework
-Apex Chart.js for Data Charts
+* Apex Chart.js
-using Vuetify
+* Vuetify
+* Node.js
-Node js, GraphQL, Firebase
+* Firebase

-what is NODE_ENV?

- ### Steps of Authentication
+* GraphQL
+* Covid-19 API
+* Apollo Server with Express Integration
+* Heroku Server

+# Development Notes
+    For this project I am using Vue.js because it is a light-weight framework, I chose Vue particularly for it's convenient directives.
+The main purpose of this app is to give visual data of the current coronavirus disease statistics globally in real time.
+The covid 19 data is  queried via Apollo Server Express & GraphQL; the data is then sent back to firebase cloud firestore database & deployed on a Heroku Server.

+### Things to finish

-1. Use `@hapi/joi` package for validation & give an error if cannot validate or else create new user & save it to database. if it isn't validated then we will run a res.status(400)
+1. `@hapi/joi` package for validation & give an error if cannot validate or else create new user & save it to database. if it isn't validated then we will run a res.status(400)

 1. make conditional to check if user is already in the database & has already been registered. if they have already been registered then we will run a res.status(400)